SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 >
 > 10.4.2 Redistributive impact of fiscal policy

-This target is interpreted to cover research about
-* promoting the implementation of existing or new social and economic policy practices to reduce inequalities
+This target is interpreted to cover research about promoting the implementation of existing or new social and economic policy practices to reduce inequalities/achieve greater equality.
-* how to get inequality reducing practices to be the default

 ```py
 TS=